Shiokara

 Shiokara (塩辛) lit. 'salty-spicy', is a food in Japanese cuisine made from various marine animals that consists of small pieces of meat in a brown viscous paste of the animal's heavily salted, fermented viscera.

 The raw viscera are mixed with about 10% salt, 30% malted rice, packed in a closed container, and fermented for up to a month.
 Shiokara is sold in glass or plastic containers.

 The flavor is similar in saltiness and fishiness to that of European cured anchovies, but with a different texture.
-One of the best-known chinmi ("rare tastes"), it is quite strong and is considered something of an acquired taste even for the native Japanese palate.
+One of the best-known chinmi ("delicacy"), it is quite strong and is considered something of an acquired taste even for the native Japanese palate.

 It was a valuable protein in post-war Japan because food was scarce and it did not require refrigeration.
 It continued to be eaten as a condiment for rice and in bars.

 One method of enjoying it is to consume the serving in one gulp and to follow it with a shot of straight whisky.
 Some bars in Japan specialize in shiokara.